skybeast42/skybeast42/README.md

 > ### Because you can't audit a vibe.

-**BeastForge** is the open template that puts it into practice — spawn a project (*a "beast"*) and it keeps its own memory, decisions, and reproducible trail as you work. *Public release coming.*
+**BeastForge** is the open template that puts it into practice — spawn a project (*a "beast"*) and it keeps its own memory, decisions, and reproducible trail as you work.

+<sub>🛠️ **BeastForge ships as versioned releases.** I develop it in a private workshop and
+push a new, tested version here when I'm happy with it — so the public repo is the clean, reproducible product, not a stream of work-in-progress commits.
+That's why you won't see a day-by-day commit history.</sub>

 ---